-The Orphan Well Program was established in 1977 to plug improperly abandoned oil and natural gas wells.
-Funded by a portion of the state tax on oil and gas production, Ohio’s program has plugged more than a thousand wells and is recognized as one of the best in the nation.
+The Orphan Well Program was established in 1977 to plug abandoned oil and natural gas wells.
+Ohio’s program is recognized as one of the most well-funded and organized in the nation.

 Landowner Pass-Through Program

 The Landowner Pass-Through Payment Plugging Agreement allows pre-qualified landowners to act as the general contractor to plug and restore the well through a well-plugging contractor.
 If the contracting and plugging process meet the requirements of law, then the well-plugging contractors is reimbursed for costs up to the maximum contract amount.
 Wells plugged under this program are selected on a quarterly priority basis.

 The following forms are necessary for those interested in the program:

 In lieu of the Division hiring a contractor to plug the orphan well, a landowner may take an active role in the plugging project by selecting a contractor regularly engaged in the plugging of oil and gas wells and applying to the Division for the Division to reimburse the contractor through the Landowner Pass-through Payment Program.